SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 Images must be added to the `static/img` folders.
 The `img` folder structure currently mirrors the doc sections.
 To stay organized, always replace existing images, rather than adding new images appended with dates or version numbers.

-* Images should be in PNG or GIF format
+* Must be in PNG or GIF format
-* Always include image alt text
+* Always include `alt text` parameter
-* Width parameters should be used to resize oversized and/or pixelated images
+* Use `width` parameter to resize oversized and/or pixelated images

 1. Save your image(s) in the `/static/img` folder.
 2. Add the import line to the top of your doc, underneath the [front matter header](#front-matter).